DISEASE/DISORDER:

 - Potential curative interventions

 Medication trial with titration should be initiated.
 Treatment is empirical and may require switching or addition of a different category, if one medication is not effective.
-Botulinum toxin injection is considered in case of significant bruxism, opisthotonus, or abnormal posturing.
+Botulinum toxin injection is considered in case of significant bruxism, opisthotonos, or abnormal posturing.
 In case of significant bruxism, initiate dental consultation for mouth piece to protect teeth. - Rehabilitation strategies intended to stabilize or optimize function or prepare for further interventions at later disease stages.
 Resting splint and passive range of motion for prevention of joint contractures.
 Frequent position changes for prevention of decubitus ulcer.
 Control over or prevention of noxious stimulation in the environment.

 Subacute